TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cli/installing-cli/_index.md

 $ brew upgrade TheThingsNetwork/lorawan-stack/ttn-lw-cli
 ```

-Now you can run the CLI using `ttn-lw-cli` in your terminal.
+Once installation is complete, you can run the CLI using `ttn-lw-cli` in your terminal.

 {{< /tabs/tab >}}